nrwl/nx-set-shas/README.md

     GITHUB_TOKEN: ''

   with:
-    # The ID of the github action workflow to check for successful run or name of the file name containing the workflow.
-    # E.g. 'ci.yml'
-    #
-    # Required: true
-    workflow-id: ''

     # The "main" branch of your repository (the base branch which you target with PRs).
     # Common names for this branch include main and master.
     #